-Our two Oracle projects, both directed by Ola Ince and Tina Ramdeen, are based at local partner secondary schools - Islington Arts and Media School and Elizabeth Garrett Anderson Language College for Girls.
+Our two Oracle projects, directed by Ola Ince and coordinated by Tina Ramdeen, are based at local partner secondary schools - Islington Arts and Media School and Elizabeth Garrett Anderson Language College for Girls.
 They are attended by boys and girls aged 10-12 from 12 different Islington primary schools.

 Primary schools nominate students who they think might find moving into Year difficult, while the two secondary schools provide Year 7 mentors.
 It's a chance for the Year 5 and 6 students to get used to coming regularly to a secondary school environment, to make friends and - really importantly - to learn key performance skills and make great theatre.

 The Oracle Machine was a dream-recording machine in one of our first plays, Success, which we performed at the National Theatre in 2009.

 For more information about the Oracle Project, please contact Tina Ramdeen, Oracle Project Co-ordinator.